isomerpages/govtech-gobusiness-main/_covid-19/safe-management-requirements/fast-and-easy-testing-fnb.md

 #### 5. Employer-Supervised Self-Swab (ESSS): Self-collection of test kits

-5.1.
-The following details (to be submitted via [https://go.gov.sg/fet-registration-food](https://go.gov.sg/fet-registration-food){:target="_blank"}) are required to facilitate the self-collection of test kits:
+5.1	The following details (to be submitted via [https://go.gov.sg/fet-registration-food](https://go.gov.sg/fet-registration-food){:target="_blank"}) are required to facilitate the self-collection of test kits:

-a.
-Name of Point-of-Contact (POC)
+- Name of Point-of-Contact (POC)
-b.
-Full delivery address
+- Full delivery address
-c.
-Postal code
+- Postal code
-d.
-Email (to receive confirmation email, if any)
+- Email (to receive confirmation email, if any)
-e.
-Mobile number of POC (to receive confirmation SMS, if any)
+- Mobile number of POC (to receive confirmation SMS, if any)
-f.
-Number of employees (including all full-time, part time and third-party contracted staff)
+- Number of employees (including <ins>all</ins> full-time, part time and third-party contracted staff)

-5.2.
-After the submission of details, a confirmation email from a third-party vendor will be sent to your company POC with the collection location and date within a week.
+5.2	After the submission of details, a confirmation email from a third-party vendor will be sent to your company POC with the collection location and date within a week.
 An SMS will subsequently be sent when the kits are ready for collection.
 The kits must collected be collected within three days upon receipt of the SMS.

-5.3.
-Self-collection of test kits is expected to start from 1 July 2021.
+5.3	Self-collection of test kits is expected to start from 1 July 2021.

-5.4.
-The test kits should be stored indoors at a temperature of between 2 – 30 degrees Celsius.
+5.4	The test kits should be stored indoors at a temperature of between 2 – 30 degrees Celsius.
 They should be stored in air-conditioned room if possible.

 #### 6. Employer-Supervised Self-Swab (ESSS): Submission of test results via SRS